sandlerj/thoughtsAndPrayers/README.md

-Amazon Thoughts and Prayers clicker
+###Amazon Thoughts and Prayers clicker
+##A commentary on the commercialization of sympathy
 -Requires pygame to run
 -sound and graphics in 'data' folder.
 Also included is woking sound and graphics files.
 Also Lato font files in case desired